 Each of four distinctly designed wings celebrates rich storytelling, spirited characters, original sketches and playfulness with colorful icons and whimsical theming inspired by classic Disney and Disney•Pixar films.
-The three-story, value resort – now complete — began its phased opening May 31, 2012.
+The three-story, value resort opened in May 2012.

 Three family suite wings showcase “Finding Nemo” with 320 suites, “Cars” with 480 suites, and “The Lion King” with 320 suites.
 All the themed areas offer elaborate storytelling both inside and out, from each beloved film depicted.
 Standard guest rooms make up “The Little Mermaid” wing, the final phase that opened Sept.
 15 with 864 rooms.